 Our response has been – how shall I put this? – more measured.
 It was only public fury that kicked the government into action at all.
 The Home Office had planned to allow in only Ukrainians with family already here or who had been granted a seasonal work visa.
 Because that’s what you do, isn’t it, when you’re fleeing war?
 You immediately look for a fruit-picking job near Spalding.

-But public pressure did not let up and in March, the government launched their Homes for Ukraine scheme.
+But public pressure did not let up and in March, the government launched its Homes for Ukraine scheme.
 The response has been huge.
-Some 88,000 Homes for Ukraine visa applications had been granted by June 14.
-By June 13, 51,800 had arrived under the scheme.
+Some 88,000 Homes for Ukraine visa applications had been granted by 14 June.
+By 13 June, 51,800 had arrived under the scheme.

 Just over half the applications have resulted in someone being housed.
 Even now, it feels as if the Home Office isn’t keen on the whole idea.
 One whistleblower described the scheme as having been ‘designed to fail’.

 High Peak’s experience echoes the national picture.
 Latest figures show that 143 people in the constituency have applied to act as sponsors,129 visas have been granted and 66 Ukrainians have actually arrived.
 Here, fewer than half of the applications have so far resulted in someone receiving a home.